avanwinkle/mpf-asset-manager/README.md

-MPF Asset Sound Manager
+MPF Asset Manager
 =======================

-Asset Manager automates the population of media assets into the mode folders of a Mission Pinball game.
-It will copy new files, reorganized moved files, cleanup unused files, and warn of missing and duplicated files.
+MPF Asset Manager automates the population of media assets into the mode folders of a [Mission Pinball Framework game](https://www.missionpinball.org).
+It will copy new files, reorganize moved files, cleanup unused files, and warn of missing and duplicated files.

 ### Purpose
 MPF is designed to store assets in subfolders of the modes that use them.